Launching the official social platform for the maker movement

 MakerSpace was a social network created by Maker Media, the company behind Make: Magazine and Maker Faire, events that attracted over 1.5 million attendees annually across the globe.
 The platform aimed to connect makers worldwide and foster the same creativity and collaboration found at physical Maker Faire events.

-Featured in TechCrunch, Engadget, and Fast Company
+Launch covered by TechCrunch, Engadget, and Fast Company

 Background